Looking for a community service opportunity like no other?

 How Much Training Do I Have to Do?

-How much training you take on is up to you.
+We require emergency responders to log 6 training hours per quarter.
+Beyond that, how much training you take on is up to you.
 You can learn the basics right at the Pawlet firehouse.
 The more advanced skills of the fire service are learned through formal classes offered by the Vermont Fire Academy.
 The department ensures that robust training is available to every member, and pays for any fire service-related courses you choose to take.

 I Don’t Live in the Pawlet Fire District, Can I Still Join?